 This stage is where people actually take action and begin seeking evidence-based therapy techniques and tools to self-correct negative thoughts, actions, and emotions that contribute to the cycle of addiction.
 They also change their surroundings and any triggers associated with their addiction or substance use disorder.
 This is when the real process of recovery begins.

 After taking part in the program, the person works to maintain the positive changes from the treatment.
 Without a commitment to maintenance, relapse can happen.
 According to SMART, “Most successful self-changers go through the stages three or four times before they make it through the cycle of change without at least one slip.
 Most will return to the contemplation stage of change.
 Slips give us the opportunity to learn.”
 The final stage is considered the termination stage where the individual has successfully completed the program and graduates.

-At Silver Lining Recovery, we have many post-rehab programs available to choose from and understand that it’s crucial to find the right one that fits your individual needs.
-Our treatment specialists have decades of experience and are here to guide you through every step of the recovery process, including aftercare programs.
 Our SMART Recovery treatment center runs therapy programs that are equipped with all the skills and techniques that will let you manage and treat your addiction successfully.
 SMART is one of several post-rehabilitation programs we offer at Silver Lining Recovery and only you can decide which one is the best option for your life and recovery.
 No matter what you choose, we are here to assist you throughout the entire journey.
 Contact us at 1-833-8GROWTH to learn more about a new life in sobriety.